epidemiaya/LightAnonChain-/README.md

 ## Security

 This is testnet software. **Do not use for real funds.** The protocol has not been formally audited.
+The Bitcoin wallet derives private keys locally and never transmits them.
+Blockchain data is fetched from Blockstream Esplora over HTTPS.
+Your LAC seed phrase controls both your LAC and Bitcoin wallets — keep it safe.

 If you discover a vulnerability, please open an issue or contact us directly.

 ## License